Moriawe/Image-tool-for-web-development/FEATURES.md

 ---

-This web image converter now provides a complete solution for all modern web development image needs, from format optimization to device-specific favicons, all wrapped in a beautiful, intuitive interface with comprehensive testing ensuring reliability across all use cases. 🎉
+This web image converter now provides a complete solution for all modern web and mobile development image needs, from format optimization and device-specific favicons to comprehensive SVG processing and mobile app icon generation.
+The new SVG toolkit specifically addresses mobile developer workflows with automated icon creation, multi-density exports, and intelligent optimization - all wrapped in a beautiful, intuitive interface with comprehensive testing ensuring reliability across all use cases. 🎉